 READ MORE: The Top 10 Treehouse Rentals in the Georgia Mountains

 4. Boating/Kayaking on Lake Lanier

-Encompassing 38,542 acres in Gainesville GA, this immensely popular lake was named after 19th century Georgia poet Sidney Lanier.
+Encompassing 38,542 acres in Gainesville, this popular Georgia lake was named after 19th century poet Sidney Lanier.

 Lake Lanier was formed when the Buford Dam was created in 1956, with water flowing in from both the Chattahoochee and Chestatee Rivers.
 It’s the biggest lake in Georgia, with around 700 miles of shoreline.